 The yucca cane usually takes several years to bloom, and it can take up to 10 years for it to reach maturity and bloom.
 The larger the plant and the more optimal the conditions, the more likely it will bloom.

-If your plant does flower, make sure to cut the stalk down to the base after the flower dies off.
+If your plant does flower, make sure to cut the stalk down to the base after the flower dies.
 You might not even want your yucca to flower since the real draw to this plant is the foliage.
 If you don’t like the flowers, you can just cut off the flower stalks before they bloom.

-Yucca roots, however, are not edible.
 Yucca plants are generally considered safe to have around pets.
 While the leaves of yucca plants are sharp, they are not toxic to pets, and animals typically avoid eating them due to their tough texture.

 However, yucca plants do contain saponins, a class of chemical compounds that can cause skin irritation or a rash in some people.
 This can also apply to pets.
 And yucca plants have small fibers called filaments that can cause skin irritation if they come into contact with pet’s skin.